Blackithart/biocoin_nbv/README.md

 sudo cp ./BioCoind /usr/bin/

-#now sudo BioCoind

-#BioCoin.conf auto create in ~/.BioCoin/ folder
+#now sudo BioCoind and BioCoin.conf will be auto created in ~/.BioCoin/ folder